 There's no reason to own gold in U.S. dollar terms, commodities trader Dennis Gartman said Monday.» Read More

 CNBC's Jackie DeAngelis discusses the day's activity in the commodities markets.
-Oil was up on the day, nat gas took a hit today, and gold was down slightly.
+Crude was up on the day, while nat gas was down.

 CNBC's Jackie DeAngelis discusses the day's activity in the commodities markets.
-Oil was higher on the day, again over concerns in Ukraine.
-Nat gas was down, due to mild temperatures.
-And gold closed in on $1,300.
+Oil was up on the day, as was gold, following the apparent shooting down of a Malaysian Airlines jet over Ukraine.
+Nat gas was down after the day's storage report numbers.

 Daniel Hynes, Senior Commodity Strategist at ANZ, explains why the precious metal's recent rebound above the $1,300 mark may be its "last hurrah" in the near term.

 Gold ended higher on Thursday on heightened geopolitical tensions and news of more US sanctions against Russia.